Spirit wins NWSL title 2-1 in extra time over Red Stars

 Chicago had a chance in the second extra time period on Makenzy Doniak’s shot, but it was deftly stopped by Bledsoe.

+“Certainly going to sting but incredibly proud of the team and the players, they never quit,” Chicago coach Rory Dames said.
+“Got two chances late in the second overtime to still try to knot it up, and I think that kind of epitomizes the team.
+The never give up.
+They never stop.
+They always beleived in themselves and each other and hey played until the end, and as a coach that’s all you can ask.”

+The Red Stars were also playing without goalkeeper Alyssa Naeher, who was injured while playing for the United States in the Olympics, as well as Julie Ertz, who was hurt for most of the season, and Kaelia Watt, who went down with a knee injury during the semifinal.

-Games were cancelled and players protested during the season after North Carolina coach Paul Riley was accused by two former players of sexual harassment and coercion, allegations he denied.
+Games were canceled and players protested during the season after North Carolina coach Paul Riley was accused by two former players of sexual harassment and coercion, allegations he denied.

-The league cancelled a weekend of games, and when play resumed players stopped matches momentarily to gather in a circle at midfield, in a quiet show of unity.
+The league canceled a weekend of games, and when play resumed players stopped matches momentarily to gather in a circle at midfield, in a quiet show of unity.

 Fans at Saturday’s championship match had signs reading “Sell the team, Steve” in reference to Spirit owner Steve Baldwin.